AnasMhaish/anasmhaish/README.md

 <!-- - 🖋️ From time to time I blog at https://ammar.codes/ -->

-- 📄 More work-related details on LinkedIn [https://www.linkedin.com/in/anasmhaish/](https://www.linkedin.com/in/anasmhaish/).
+- 📄 Showcases of projects I've worked on LinkedIn at [https://www.linkedin.com/in/anasmhaish/](https://www.linkedin.com/in/anasmhaish/).

 - 🧑‍🎓 I hold a Master of Science degree from Istanbul Technical University (İTÜ).